9 min read

-New advisors (1–5 years of experience) and seasoned advisors (6–15 years) are spending significantly more time than veteran advisors (16+ years) on goal-based financial planning – defined in our survey as a “strategic approach that focuses on helping clients identify and achieve their specific life goals.”
+New and seasoned advisors are spending significantly more time than veteran advisors on goal-based financial planning—defined in our survey as a “strategic approach that focuses on helping clients identify and achieve their specific life goals.”

 Not only do they invest their time in goal-based financial planning, but they are also striving to improve in that area.
-37% of new advisors and 39% of seasoned advisors indicated that they would like more help in goal-based financial planning.
+About 37% of new advisors and 39% of seasoned advisors indicated they’d like more help in goal-based financial planning.

-Veteran advisors are the only group that doesn't include goal-based planning in their top 3 areas of focus.
+Veteran advisors are the only group that doesn't include goal-based planning in their top three areas of focus.

 Advisors who adopt goal-based financial planning are responding to a generational shift in mindset.
 From workplace culture to the proliferation of streaming services, today’s investors prioritize personalization and flexibility.

-For example, newer investors are increasingly looking for a flexible fee approach, instead of paying a commission or adopting an assets under management, or AUM, model.
-According to Kitces, the flexible fee approach opens advisors up to a wider client pool.
+For example, newer investors often look for a flexible fee approach, instead of paying a commission or adopting an assets under management model.

 Increasingly, newer investors treat advisors like doctors—they’re looking for a diagnosis of their financial goals, or a prescription for their financial concerns.
 Advisors who focus on goal-based planning may be able to attract younger clients who don’t necessarily have large portfolios, but are looking to pay for financial advice.